 Still relatively unspoiled, Grenada is a fantastic place to retire to if you are seeking a life under the sun, in one of the most beautiful islands in the Caribbean.
 The real estate market offers attractive investment opportunities, and you can also find low-cost rentals.
 With a cost of living generally lower than in the US, Grenada is becoming an upcoming place for US expats to retire.

-If you are into nature, you will enjoy a range of outdoor activities to do.
+If you are into nature, you will enjoy a range of outdoor activities and other things to do.
 Grenada is very famous for sailing, swimming, and diving.
 Several of its marinas are very convenient for yacht owners, and strategically located in the Caribbean.
 Stunning white-sandy beaches, diving spots, and hiking trails are also available on the island.

-In terms of health facilities, Grenada has one of the best health care systems in the Caribbean.
+In terms of health facilities, Grenada has one of the best healthcare systems in the Caribbean.
 In Grenada, you can find 30 medical stations, six health centers, and eight hospitals — the biggest hospital being The General Hospital in St George.
 Private health insurance is available in Grenada.